f3ath/maybe-just-nothing/README.md

 Narrows the type to P if the value is present and has actually the type of P.
 ### `merge`
 Merges the other `Maybe` using the merger function.
+### `chain`
+A sort of "Chain of Responsibility" pattern.
+Returns the next Maybe if this is empty.

 ### Q&amp;A
 #### Where is `isPresent`?